CarterPerez-dev/CertGames-Core/MD's/ISSUES-IMPROVEMENTS.md

+# fix dropdown list forr 1-100 showing corrct and incorret icons whene exam mode
+# fix how exam moe looks ITS STILL NOT EVENNNN
+# fix how when exam mode off it wont show xp and coins update rigth away- the xp adn coins at the nd is only for exam mode on

 ### create backend tree, frontned tree, test tree, root tree

 ### ADD THE PAGE WHERE THEY CAN ASK ME ANYTHING about exam/the webiste/support etc